smistad/FAST/README.md

 For more examples and documentation, go to [fast-imaging.github.io](https://fast-imaging.github.io).

 Need help?
-Post your questions on the [Discussions](https://github.com/smistad/FAST/discussions/new?category=q-a) page or use the [Gitter Chat](https://gitter.im/smistad/FAST).
+Post your questions on the [Discussions](https://github.com/smistad/FAST/discussions/) page.

 ### Main features